tahoe01/Distributed-Transactions/README.md

 # Distributed-Transactions

 ## Overview
-A distributed transaction system that supports transactions which read and write to distributed objects while ensuring full **ACI(D)** properties.
+A distributed transaction system that supports transactions which read and write to distributed objects while ensuring ACID properties.

 ## Project Structure